jackmoch/chinook-queries/queries.md

 Select Customer.FirstName || ' ' || Customer.LastName as 'Name', Invoice.InvoiceId, Invoice.InvoiceDate, Invoice.BillingCountry from Customer
 Join Invoice on Customer.CustomerId = Invoice.CustomerId

+4. Provide a query showing only the Employees who are Sales Agents.

+Select * from Employee
+Where Employee.Title = 'Sales Support Agent'